 Using fine sandpaper, like 120-grit sandpaper will make the stain adhere better.

 Yes!
 In addition to trying to darken or lighten a stain, you can also just change the tone of an existing stain.

 Much like the process of deciding on a lighter or darker stain, you can look at your existing stain and experiment to find the new tone that is right for you.

 If you cannot find the perfect tone ready-made, then mixing different stains might be your best choice.
 It may take a bit of extra time, but I find that it’s time well spent.

 It is entirely possible to darken already stained wood, and you have a variety of options to do so.
 Darkening stained wood is not as involved as lightening stained wood, and so this project is much less intensive.

-To darken stained wood, you can clean and lightly sand the surface of your wood project, and then apply the new darker stain to the surface.
+To darken stained wood, you can clean and lightly sand the surface of your wood project (this is mainly to remove the finish), and then apply the new darker stain to the surface.

 Can you stain light over dark?